-Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we offered to assist small entities in understanding this rule so that they can better evaluate its effects on them and
+Under subsection 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 [Pub.
+L. 104-121], the Coast Guard wants to assist small entities in understanding this rule so that they can better evaluate its effects on them and participate in the rulemaking.
+If this rule will affect your